corlder/PMR-baseline-VL-BERT/readme.md

 └── PREPARE_DATA.md
 ```
 ## Pre-trained weights
 We conducted experiments with `vl-bert-base-e2e.model` and `vl-bert-large-e2e.model`.
-You can download all neccessary pre-trained models and find more details [here](https://github.com/jackroos/VL-BERT/blob/master/model/pretrained_model/PREPARE_PRETRAINED_MODELS.md), and files are supposed to be arranged like this.
+You can download all necessary pre-trained models and find more details [here](https://github.com/jackroos/VL-BERT/blob/master/model/pretrained_model/PREPARE_PRETRAINED_MODELS.md), and files are supposed to be arranged like this.
 ```
 model/
 └── pretrained_model